karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 // Run after a hot reload occurs.
 When hot reload occurs a new game DLL
 // is loaded and that game DLL needs to use the same game memory as the
 // previous game DLL.
-Therefore this function is fed the GameMemory pointer.
+Therefore this procedure is fed the GameMemory pointer.
 @(export)
 game_hot_reloaded :: proc(mem: ^GameMemory) {
     g_mem = mem